Mad-ness/howto-pages/openshift/OCP3_LDAP.md

 If you will run  `oc adm groups sync` manually or use any external tools, you may not read further.

-## Making synchronization is done by OpenShift itself
+## Making synchronization done by OpenShift itself

 Executing the synchronization is done by this command `oc adm groups sync`.
 I don't know whether it possible to call the same action with API (sure possible).
 But I found another way how to do it.
 I will use `CronJob` object and an image with OpenShift client tool.
 It will call `oc adm groups sync` command by cron.